Committees must file the following reports in April:

 Despite the resumption of limited mail operations at the FEC, the processing of campaign finance reports filed on paper may be delayed.
 As a result, paper filers may receive non-filer notices during this time.
 Nevertheless, filers should continue to file their reports on time.

 Registered and certified mail

 Reports sent by registered or certified mail are considered to be filed on the date of their postmark.
 Accordingly, quarterly reports sent by registered or certified mail must be postmarked on or before the filing deadline to be considered timely filed.
-A committee sending its reports by registered certified mail should keep its mailing receipt with the U.S. Postal Service (USPS) postmark as proof of mailing, because the USPS does not keep complete records of items sent by certified or registered mail.
+A committee sending its reports by registered or certified mail should keep its mailing receipt with the U.S. Postal Service (USPS) postmark as proof of mailing, because USPS does not keep complete records of items sent by certified or registered mail.

 Reports sent via overnight mail will be considered timely filed if the report is postmarked on or before the filing deadline.
-"Overnight mail" includes Priority Mail or Priority Express Mail having a delivery confirmation, or an overnight service with which the report is scheduled for next business day delivery and is recorded in the service's online tracking system.
-Note that "Express Mail" as referred to in FEC regulations has been renamed "Priority Express Mail" by the USPS.
+“Overnight mail” includes Priority Mail or Priority Express Mail having a delivery confirmation, or an overnight service with which the report is scheduled for next business day delivery and is recorded in the service’s online tracking system.
+Note that “Express Mail” as referred to in FEC regulations has been renamed “Priority Express Mail” by USPS.
 Reports filed via overnight mail will be considered timely filed if the report is received by the delivery service on or before the mailing/filing deadline.
 A committee sending its reports by Priority Mail or Priority Express Mail, or by an overnight delivery service, should keep its proof of mailing or other means of transmittal of its reports.